dokku/dokku-postgres/README.md

-postgres:connect <name>           Connect via psql to a postgres service postgres:create <name>            Create a postgres service with environment variables postgres:destroy <name>           Delete the service and stop its container if there are no links left postgres:enter <name> [command]   Enter a running couchdb service or run a command postgres:export <name> > <file>   Export a dump of the postgres service database postgres:expose <name> [port]     Expose a postgres service on custom port if provided (random port otherwise) postgres:import <name> < <file>   Import a dump into the postgres service database
+postgres:connect <name>           Connect via psql to a postgres service postgres:create <name>            Create a postgres service with environment variables postgres:destroy <name>           Delete the service and stop its container if there are no links left postgres:enter <name> [command]   Enter or run a command in a running postgres service container postgres:export <name> > <file>   Export a dump of the postgres service database postgres:expose <name> [port]     Expose a postgres service on custom port if provided (random port otherwise) postgres:import <name> < <file>   Import a dump into the postgres service database